brennanbrown/old-blog/_posts/2020-02-06-goal-failure.md

 ## Summary of Tangled Thoughts

 There are a lot of different ideas that I skimmed the surface of here.
-But it can all be reduced to the concept of **intentionality** and trying to maintain it as much and as often as you can.
+But it can all be reduced to the concept of <b>intentionality</b> and trying to maintain it as much and as often as you can.

 The present moment is the only one we’re able to function in, and we need to take stock of what’s actually going on, and what we’re actually doing.
 You do not need to feel bad if you notice that you’re not on track, you don’t even need to _change_ what you’re doing, just notice it.